-Art.
+- Art.
 7. A coach or player ejected for any reason will sit out the next game.
-If the same coach or player is ejected from a second game, in the same or any other WPPA league, within the same season, he or she will be suspended indefinitely and will be required to appear before a disciplinary committee made up of board members before reinstatement.
+If the same coach or player is ejected from a second game, in the same or any other WPPA league, within the same season, they will be suspended indefinitely and will be required to appear before a disciplinary committee made up of board members before reinstatement. - Art.

-Art.
 8. At the end of a game, each team must clean up its dugout area and leave the dugout area before the next team enters the dugout area.
-Coaches are reminded that they are responsible for cleaning up any litter left in the viewing stand area from the spectators watching their game.
+Coaches are reminded that they are responsible for cleaning up any litter left in the viewing stand area from the spectators watching their game. - Art.
+9. Players are not permitted to chant, yell or scream (i) any derogatory or negative comments as to any player, coach, umpire or fan or (ii) for the purpose of distracting a member of the opposing team.
+If an umpire believes that this rule has been violated, they may first issue a warning to both teams.
+For subsequent violations within the same game, the offense will result in an out being charged to the offending team during their next at bat or, if the team is at bat, at the time of the offense.
+The out shall be charged to the team, and not impact the batting order of the team to whom the out was charged.
+For example, if the team at bat has 1 out when an additional out is charged, the team now has 2 outs, but the player at bat may continue their at bat.